 The answer Portsmouth fans asking where front-footed is were handed at Derby County

+The answer Portsmouth faithful asking where front-footed is were handed at Derby County

 John Mousinho believes Pompey fans caught a glimpse of the football he wants his side to produce next season at Derby County.